marcoverl/CVUserGuide/source/ManagingImages.rst

     `INFN-Padova computing and Network
     service <https://www.pd.infn.it/eng/computing-and-networking/>`__
-    (supporto@pd.infn.it) can provide support only for instances created using such images (only to INFN-Padova users).
+    (pd-support AT pd.infn.it) can provide support only for instances created using such images (only to INFN-Padova users).